IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Preliminaries

 \subsection{{DBSCAN} algorithm}

 {\emph DBSCAN} selects randomly a point $p \in X$.
-It checks neighborhood of $p$ w.r.t $\epsilon$.
-If cardinality of $N_{\epsilon}(p)$ is larger than $\text{MinPts}$, then, $p$ is a ``core" point and becomes a member of cluster $C$.
+It checks neighborhood of $p$ with respect to $\epsilon$.
+If cardinality of $N_{\epsilon}(p)$ is {larger than the threshold} $\text{MinPts}$, $p$ is a ``core" point and becomes a member of the cluster $C$.
 Then, cluster $C$ is expanded by all the points which are density reachable from $p$.
-However, if $p$ is not a ``core" point, then it is denoted as ``noise" temporarily.
+However, if $p$ is not a ``core" point, it is denoted as ``noise" temporarily.
 Then, {\emph DBSCAN} selects randomly another point $q$ which is not processed in the previous step and assigns cluster $C+1$, if it is a core point.
-Then, cluster $C+1$ is expanded.
-If any points which are density reachable from $q$ but categorized as noise in previous step, then, it is marked as ``border" point.
-The algorithm stops when all the points in the database are processed and no new cluster can be found.
+Subsequently, the cluster $C+1$ is expanded.
+If any point which is density reachable from $q$ but categorized as a noise in the previous step, it is marked ``border" point.
+The algorithm stops when all the points in the database are processed.
 Algorithm~\ref{algo:dbscan} and Algorithm~\ref{algo:expand} together describe the \emph{DBSCAN} algorithm.

 The function \emph{RangeQuery}($p$, $\epsilon$) returns all neighbors within the $\epsilon$-neighborhood of $p$.
 The time complexity of {\emph DBSCAN} depends upon the running time of the \emph{RangeQuery}($p, \epsilon$) which must be performed for each point.
 Intuitively, it requires $\mathcal{O}( n^2 )$ unless any indexing scheme is used.